 If you are interested to know about more tourist destinations in Uttarakhand, that also includes many best places to visit in India, read my Uttarakhand travel guide.

-You write a list of top 10 holiday destinations in India list and not mention Ladakh?
+You write a list of the top 10 holiday destinations in India list and not mention Ladakh?
 Not possible.
-Home to some of the world’s highest motorable passes, Ladakh region in India is adventure traveller’s holy grail.
-It is in Ladakh that most Buddhist immigrants live too, so expect a lot of Buddhists culture around.
+Home to some of the world’s highest motorable passes, the Ladakh region in India is an adventure traveller’s holy grail.
+It is in Ladakh that most Buddhist immigrants live too, so expect a lot of Buddhist culture around.

-Connecting Keylong to Kargil, Zanskar region is Ladakh’s most isolated and underdeveloped region.
+Connecting Keylong to Kargil, the Zanskar region is Ladakh’s most isolated and underdeveloped region.
 Most houses in Zanskar still have no electricity and phone reception to date.
-It is in Zanskar that you get world’s most isolated monastery Phuktal Monastery, that, before the 2019 year, took at least three days to reach.
+It is in Zanskar that you get the world’s most isolated monastery Phuktal Monastery, which, before the 2019 year, took at least three days to reach.

 In 2019, Border Road Organisation build a motorable route and thus connected Zansar to Himachal Pradesh via Shinkula Pass.
 I did a motorcycle trip on Shinkula Pass as soon it was opened and thus completed my Zanskar travels.
 As soon as I visited Zanskar, it became my new favorite in Ladakh.
 Naturally, Zanskar gets a much-deserved place in our list of top 10 holiday destinations in India.